Saturday, September 16

 These words are from one of the countless tributes expressed on the occasion of Jerry Farrell’s death in 2003.
 He had served McQuaid Jesuit as Director of Guidance and Counseling for 15 years.

 Students and faculty alike had a special fondness for Jerry.
 His office was welcoming and his presence conveyed caring and genuineness.
 He was a sensitive listener and his understated but astute manner was enlivened by a gentle wry humor that calmed anxiety or anger and encouraged an open, helping relationship.

 Jerry Farrell lived cura personalis through all the many ways he worked with students in counseling.
 And, in areas of college guidance, Jerry’s familiarity with post-secondary institutions and programs and especially their admissions procedures and personnel gave him a wealth of knowledge for advising students on choices and options.

 From his prior teaching experience Jerry had gained understanding of classroom dynamics and adolescent development.
 His pleasant approach and his interest in serving students, faculty, staff and parents were always directed by his faith and by his strong sense of social justice manifested in sensitivity to human needs through his involvement in neighborhood and parish.
 Jerry’s faith was clearly evident as he encountered and accepted several difficult challenges to his health.
 None of them diminished his cheerful and caring demeanor.
 He was a source of insight and practical wisdom.

 The value of a quality education was instilled in Peter Rodgers as a young man.
-For more than 50 years, through his own experience and by his commitment to his sons and their classmates, Peter has ensured the mission of Jesuit education has remained strong.
+Through his own experiences and by his commitment to his sons and their classmates, Peter has ensured the mission of Jesuit education has remained strong in the Rodgers family.